 The combination of educating students with doing research inspires me.
 I want to reveal relations between the nanoworld and physical properties in liquids, such as phase stability and complex structures.

 Remco Tuinier studied food science at Wageningen University where he obtained his PhD in 1999 for research on exocellular polysaccharides and protein-polysaccharide mixtures, performed in cooperation with the NIZO food research institute.
 He was a postdoctoral fellow at Utrecht University, and in 2001 became a staff member at the Forschungszentrum Jülich, Germany.
 Between 2008 and 2015 he worked at DSM ChemTech Center in Geleen (the Netherlands).
-As of 2010 he combined this with a part-time position at Utrecht University at the Van 't Hoff laboratory for Physical and Colloid Chemistry where he holds the part-time chair 'Colloid-Polymer Mixtures' since 2013.
+Between 2010 and 2020 he combined this with a part-time position at Utrecht University at the Van 't Hoff laboratory for Physical and Colloid Chemistry where he held the part-time chair 'Colloid-Polymer Mixtures'.
+With Henk N.W.
+Lekkerkerker he wrote the book 'Colloid and the Depletion Interaction' (Springer), which appeared in 2011.
 Since 2015 he is full professor of Physical Chemistry at Eindhoven University of Technology (TU/e) at the Laboratory of Physical Chemistry.